NOAA-PSL/stochastic_physics/docs/source/getting_started.rst

 In order to enable stochastic physics in a model run, you will need to turn it on via `namelist options <namelist_options.html>`_

-If using the CIME workflow decribed at https://ufs-mrweather-app.readthedocs.io/en/latest/, please add do_sppt=T, etc. to user_nl_ufsatm in the case directory.
+If using the CIME workflow described at https://ufs-mrweather-app.readthedocs.io/en/latest/, please add do_sppt=T, etc. to user_nl_ufsatm in the case directory.